Luv2C0d3/funascii/README.md

 # Creating a minimal language in racket
 This project is a modified version of the examples described in [ragg: a Racket AST Generator Generator](https://docs.racket-lang.org/ragg/) which are in the project [Simple line drawing](https://github.com/dyoo/ragg/tree/master/ragg/examples/simple-line-drawing) by  Danny Yoo.
+You may want to read the original documentation as this serves as a complement to it.

 # Purpose of this project
-I was having trouble understanding (1) what is the **minimum** amount of boilerplate needed to create a language in racket and (2) the difference between when things are interpreted and when things are compiled in racket.
+I was having trouble understanding **(1)** what is the **minimum** amount of boilerplate needed to create a language in racket and **(2)** the difference between when things are interpreted and when things are compiled in racket.

 The `ragg` guide assumes you understand how to create a language, but the concept, was not that clear to me.
 Add to that, the different racket functions/macros, though very handy, were creating a layer of magic which in my case was making things harder to understand.